jeff-nasseri/Avesta/doc/QuickStartOnWebApi/QuckStartOnWebAPI.md

 ```

-* Tips : Every view model or models in avesta application (like current application we are talking about) must extend 'Avesta.Share.Model.BaseModel' and tell avesta, they are kind of models
+* Tips : Every view model or models in avesta application (like current application we are talking about) must extend 'Avesta.Share.Model.BaseModel' and tell avesta, they are kind of view models